top of page

 What if the affair involved sex addiction or substance use?

-Sex addiction or substance use is our cue to go slowly before diving into the deeper emotional work.
-The first goal is transparency and stability, so both partners can begin to feel safe.
-From there, we work toward making your relationship—not the addiction—the place you both turn to for comfort, stress, and connection.
+My first goal for your relationship is transparency and stability, so both partners can begin to feel safe.
+From there, we work toward making your relationship - not the addiction - the place you both turn to for comfort, stress, and connection.

 Can couples therapy cause more harm?